Industrial Hygiene Sampling: Exposure Testing and Monitoring

 - Total and respirable dust – this includes particulates of various sizes that are not regulated under a substance specific standard.
 Exposure can occur from woodworking, grinding, cutting and sanding.

 - Welding fumes including hexavalent chromium – metals and alloys used in pipes, framing, etc. that need to be joined together via welding can cause the metals to be released.
 Some of the metals of concern include cadmium, beryllium and chromium.

-- Respirable crystalline silica – found in stone, concrete and mortar and used to make glass, ceramics, bricks.
-Exposure can occur from abrasive blasting, cutting stone countertops, and drilling in concrete, and many other processes.
+- Respirable crystalline silica – can be found in stone, concrete and mortar and is used to make glass, ceramics, and bricks.
+Exposure can occur from abrasive blasting, cutting engineered stone countertops, drilling in concrete, and many other processes.
 Silica is currently part of Cal/OSHA’s special emphasis program and is regulated under Title 8, Section 5204 for general industry and Title 8, Section 1532.3 for construction industry.

 - Lead – found in batteries, ammunition, paint, solder to name a few.
 Exposure can occur from recycling batteries, shooting, remodeling, and manufacturing processes involving soldering.